ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/data-subscriptions/how-to-create-data-subscription.dotnet.markdown

 {CODE create_3@ClientApi\DataSubscriptions\DataSubscriptions.cs /}

-In this case, give me all the orders, but only those which are handled by `employees/1` employee.
+In this case, it will give us all the orders, but only those which are handled by `employees/1` employee.
 Here we used generic type criteria, so we can specify properties filtering in strongly typed way.
-Also we can be sure that all returned documents belong to `Orders` collection (then we will be able to open the strongly typed subscription).
+Also we can be sure that all returned documents belong to `Orders` collection (so we will be able to open the strongly typed subscription).